UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 cat ./input_data_1/${file1} ./input_data_2/${file2} > ${file1}
 ```

-**4. Remove duplicate reads with seqkit2** - *The seqkit2 (v2.3.0) remove duplicate command was used to remove duplicate reads in combined, trimmed raw RNA-seq datasets.*
+**4. Remove duplicate reads with seqkit2** - *The seqkit2 (v2.3.0) remove duplicate command was used to remove duplicate reads in combined, trimmed RNA-seq datasets.*
 - **a.
 Generate directory for combined trimmed reads of NCBI SRA fastq-files:**
 ```
 mkdir input_data_rmdup